-If Providers are transporting Participants to or from Specified Industry Awareness Experiences, the transport must be included in the relevant Risk Assessment.
+- If Providers are transporting Participants to or from Specified Industry Awareness Experiences, the transport must be included in the relevant Risk Assessment. - Providers must retain copies of Activity Risk Assessments, Participant Risk Assessments and Records of the controls applied to mitigate the identified risks.
+Risk Assessments for Specified Industry Awareness Experiences must include the ID and name of the Course that is offering the Industry Awareness Experience.

-- Providers must retain copies of Activity Risk Assessments, Participant Risk Assessments and Records of the controls applied to mitigate the identified risks.
-Risk Assessments for Specified Industry Awareness Experiences must include the ID and name of the Course that is offering the Industry Awareness Experience. - Providers must retain Records identifying any Competent Persons that they engage to undertake Risk Assessments.
-The Records must include the name of the Competent Person, and a description of their relevant training, qualification, or experience.
-A Competent Person Register Template is available, but the use of this template is not mandatory.
-The Provider must provide these Records to the Department upon request.
+The Provider must create and maintain a Record identifying any Competent Person(s) that it engages to conduct any Risk Assessment.
+Providers must maintain a structured register of Competent Person(s) engaged.